bobdenotter/many-eyes-of-making/Session recap/Divine Blood.md

 They find their way back, finding a couple of regulars as well as Azaka still at the bar as Drogo is cleaning up.
 He recognises the two of them and greets them, Beck telling him they were curious about the coins.
 Azaka asks him how he knows about the second coin, Beck saying they were there and remember the coin being dropped off, which isn't true.
 Azaka points out most people don't remember, to which Rydia points out she's special, removing her mask.

 Beck then asks him if they can take a look at the coins, which Azaka agrees to.
 He puts both coins on the bar and Beck and Rydia take a closer look, though they don't note anything particularly strange about the coins.
-They're of Karrnathy mintage, both have blood on them, but other than that they're normal coins.
+They're of Karrnathi mintage, both have blood on them, but other than that they're normal coins.

 "Could we hold on to the new one?"
 Beck asks, but Drogo seems somewhat reluctant to let go of the coins.
 Beck shares that the person who gave it to him seems to have an interest in someone of his crew, and they're looking into that.
 Using Detect Thoughts, Rydia picks up on Drogo being attracted to the woman, and also being amazed how Azaka is still drinking.
 Rydia tries to dig deeper into his thoughts, but it fails and Drogo picks up on it, instantly less reluctant to help them out.